 Research and Clinical Trials

-The Cancer Center is an important center for research and there have been notable breakthroughs here.
-These include the discovery in 2002 that combining cisplatin and pemetrexed, two different chemotherapy drugs, could significantly extend the lives of patients being treated for pleural mesothelioma, while also relieving many of their symptoms caused by the cancer.
+The Cancer Center is an important center for research, and it has made notable breakthroughs.
+These include the discovery in 2002 that combining cisplatin and pemetrexed, two different chemotherapy drugs, could significantly extend the lives of patients being treated for pleural mesothelioma while also relieving many of their symptoms caused by the cancer.